 I know it can be daunting when first starting out hiking.
 If you’re a complete beginner then I recommend also checking out my Beginners Hiking Guide for extra tips on planning, safety, outdoor hygiene, and more.
 But you’re in the right place if you want to know details on exactly what you should be wearing out on the trails, from head to toe!

-Moisture wicking and quick drying are two factors you should consider when choosing a hiking shirt.
+Moisture-wicking and quick drying are two factors you should consider when choosing a hiking shirt / base layer.
 I swear by merino wool hiking tops because they excel in both those categories, plus they are odor-resistant and typically a more sustainable choice.
+It’s best to avoid cotton if possible (wool, nylon, and polyester are typically better choices).

 The Icebreaker Tech Lite SS Low Crewe Shirt is my go-to when opting for something short sleeve.
-Sometimes I prefer to wear a lightweight long sleeve top if the sun is strong or the bugs are bad, and in that case I will opt for the Icebreaker Sphere LS Low Crewe Shirt.
-My favorite long sleeve top for cold weather hikes is the Backcountry Spruces Merino Baselayer 1/4-Zip Top.
+Sometimes I prefer to wear a lightweight long-sleeve shirt for sun protection or the bugs are bad, and in that case, I will opt for the Icebreaker Sphere LS Low Crewe Shirt.
+My favorite long sleeve tops for cold weather hikes are the Backcountry Spruces Merino Baselayer 1/4-Zip Top and the Stoic Merino Blend 1/4 Zip.
+Tank tops are also an option for hiking but be mindful of backpack straps rubbing and causing blisters.

 I often reach for a long sleeve mid layer when hiking.
-This can serve as a lightweight insulated layer for warm weather hiking, or a layering piece under a heavier jacket in the cooler months.
-My two favorites are the Patagonia Better Sweater 1/4-Zip Fleece and the Backcountry Wolverine Cirque Hooded Jacket.
+This can serve as a lightweight insulating layer for warm weather hiking, or a layering piece under a heavier jacket in the cooler months.
+My two favorites are the Patagonia Better Sweater 1/4-Zip Fleece and the Backcountry Synthetic Insulated Hooded Jacket.
 When I want something super lightweight (like on a backpacking trip) I will opt for the Patagonia R1 Fleece Pullover.

-A lot of other blog posts about what to wear hiking don’t seem to mention a windbreaker, and I’m not sure why.
+A lot of other blog posts about what to wear hiking don’t seem to mention a windbreaker, and I’m not sure why!
 I often reach for a lightweight wind layer when hiking because sometimes it’s too cold to wear just a t-shirt but not cold enough to wear a fleece or jacket.
 In addition, windbreakers are amazing for preventing bug bites and protecting from sunburn.
 Some are even water resistant and can provide some protection in a rain shower.
-Over the years I have tried numerous wind jackets and my favorites are the Patagonia Houdini Jacket and the Arc’teryx Squamish Hooded Jacket.
+Over the years I have tried numerous wind jackets and my favorites are the Patagonia Houdini Jacket and the Backcountry Mad Creek Shell.
+Both of these pack down really small and can almost fit right into your pocket which makes them a great option to always keep on hand and stash in your pack!

-This blog post is all about what to wear hiking and in all honesty, I don’t often wear an insulated jacket when hiking (only when it’s super chilly!)
+This blog post is all about what to wear hiking and in all honesty, I don’t often wear an insulated jacket when actually hiking (only when it’s super chilly!)
 But regardless, I always pack an insulated jacket and often reach for it during rest breaks.
 For years now my go-to insulted jacket has been the Arc’teryx Cerium LT Hooded Down Jacket.
-It’s incredibly lightweight, packs down really small, and is very warm for its size (also comes in a non-hooded version).
+It’s incredibly lightweight, packs down really small, and is very warm for its size.

 When recommending what to wear hiking I always suggest opting for pieces that are most comfortable for your body type and most suitable to the conditions.
 Hiking shorts are a great choice when hiking in hot climates or if you prefer less fabric on your legs.
-My top suggestions are the Patagonia Quandary 5in Short, Backcountry Green Mountain Trail Short, and the Backcountry Olympus Lightweight Short.
+My top suggestions are the Patagonia Quandary 5in Short, Nike Epic Luxe Tight Trail Short, and the Backcountry Olympus Lightweight Short.

 You will typically find me hiking in pants.
 This is because I don’t like sun exposure, I prefer not to get leg scratches from bushes/trees, and mosquitos love me.
-I usually prefer to wear hiking leggings but for long hikes or when it will brushy I will usually opt for durable pants.
+I usually prefer to wear hiking leggings / yoga pants but for long hikes or when it will be brushy I usually opt for durable pants.

-For summer hiking you will often find me in the Backcountry Green Mountain Trail Tight and during winter I love the Backcountry Sundial Tight.
-My favorite pair of hiking pants are the Arc’teryx Gamma LT Softshell Pant – I have put through the ringer and they still look almost brand new!
+For summer hiking you will often find me in the Backcountry Green Mountain Trail Tight and during winter I love the Backcountry Frary Fleece Tight.
+My favorite pair of hiking pants are the Arc’teryx Gamma LT Softshell Pant – I have put these through the ringer and they still look almost brand new!

 I have only ever had to hike in rain pants a handful of times.
 They are usually very hot and sticky, so I wouldn’t recommend hiking in them unless it’s very rainy or if you’re on a multi-day trip and cannot afford to get your hiking pants wet.
-My top suggestions are the Outdoor Research Helium Pant and The North Face Dryzzle Full-Zip Pant.
+My top suggestions are the Black Diamond Stormline Stretch Pant and Marmot PreCip Eco Pant (pro tip: this style is also offered in short and long inseams!)

 It’s important to choose underpants that are breathable, quick drying, and comfortable.
 Everyone’s style preference will be different but I would suggest choosing merino wool when possible.
 I can recommend the Icebreaker Siren Thong and the Smartwool Seamless Bikini Underwear.

-Choosing the right hiking shoes is so important, which is why we made a guide featuring the best hiking shoes for women.
-This guide will help you choose what type of hiking shoe you need for the type of conditions and style of hiking you plan to undertake.
-In addition, my favorite pair of hiking shoes are the Columbia Newton Ridge Plus Waterproof Amped Hiking Boots and I love the La Sportiva Bushido II Trail Running Shoes when opting for something lighter.
+Choosing the right hiking footwear is so important, which is why we made a full guide on the best hiking shoes for women.
+This guide will help you choose what type of hiking shoe you need for the type of conditions, terrain, and the style of hiking you plan to undertake.
+In addition, one of my favorite pairs of hiking shoes are the Columbia Newton Ridge Plus Waterproof Amped Hiking Boots (great ankle support!) and I love the La Sportiva Bushido II Trail Running Shoes when opting for something lighter.

 I find that women’s specific hiking backpacks fit so much better, and I have heard other women say the same thing.
 We are shaped differently to men and having more adjustable hip and chest straps makes a huge difference.
-I love the Osprey Tempest Women’s Daypacks and own both the 20L and 30L versions.
-Another great choice is the Patagonia Nine Trails 26L Women’s Backpack.
+I love the Osprey Tempest Women’s Daypacks and own both the 24L and 34L versions.
+Another great choice is the Patagonia Refugio 28L Backpack.
+Think about how long you’ll be hiking and what layers you’ll need to bring with you.
+Don’t forget to pack the 10 essentials, and make sure to save room for snacks!

 It’s important to protect your eyes from the sun when hiking, in both summer and winter.
 Opting for a pair of polarized sunglasses will offer the most protection from the sun and annoying glare.
 I love the Smith Shoutout Chromapop Polarized Sunglasses, which are an investment.
 A super affordable pair I can recommend are the Goodr Circle G’s Polarized Sunglasses.

 Protecting yourself from the sun is a must when hiking and wearing a sun hat is one of the easiest ways you can make that happen.
-I often wear a basic cap like the Patagonia P-6 Label Trad Cap but will opt for a wider brim hat like the Patagonia Baggies Brimmer Hat when it’s especially hot or for long hikes in the sun.
+I often wear a basic cap like the Patagonia P-6 Label Trad Cap but will opt for a wider brim hat like the Outdoor Research Wadi Rum Brim Hat when it’s especially hot or for long hikes in the sun.
+Don’t forget to pack your SPF, and reapply often!

 Neck gaiters are a handy piece of gear to own.
 They can be used to protect your neck and face from the sun, wind, and cold, as a face covering when being courteous to others, as a headband, and as a sweat rag.
-In fact, some people also like to dip them in water as a means to cool off.
-A good option for summer hiking is the Outdoor Research Echo Ubertube Neck Gaiter, and I can also recommend the Solid Wool Buff for winter hiking.
+In fact, some people also like to dip them in water as a means to cool off on hot days!
+A good option for summer hiking is the Outdoor Research Echo Ubertube Neck Gaiter, and I can also recommend the Merino Wool Buff and Skida Tour Neckwarmer for winter hiking.
+Another item you may consider packing is a pair of gloves.

 The above should have covered everything you need to know about what to wear hiking as a woman!
 I recommend checking out my beginners hiking guide for suggestions on what to pack for day hikes (including the 10 essentials and a printable packing checklist!)